Approximation of smallest linear tree grammar: Introduction

 At this point, the reader might ask, what makes grammar-based compression so attractive.
-There are actually several arguments in favor of grammar-based compression: \begin{itemize} \item The output of a grammar-based compressor (an SLP) is a clean and simple object, which may simplify the analysis of a compressor or the analysis of algorithms that work on compressed data; see \cite{Lohreysurvey} for a survey. \item There are grammar-based compressors which achieve very good compression ratios.
-For example {\sf RePair} \cite{RePair} performs very well in practice and was for instance used for the compression of web graphs \cite{ClaudeN10}. \item The idea of grammar-based string compression can be generalized to other data types as long as suitable grammar formalisms are known for them. \end{itemize} The last point is the most important one for this work.
-In \cite{BuLoMa07}, grammar-based compression was generalized from strings to trees.\footnote{A tree in this paper is always a rooted ordered tree over a ranked alphabet, i.e., every node is labelled with a symbol and the rank of this symbol is equal to the number of children of the node.} For this, context-free tree grammars were used.
+There are actually several arguments in favour of grammar-based compression: \begin{itemize} \item The output of a grammar-based compressor is a clean and simple object, which may simplify the analysis of a compressor or the analysis of algorithms that work on compressed data; see~\cite{Lohreysurvey} for a survey. \item There are grammar-based compressors which achieve very good compression ratios.
+For example {\sf RePair}~\cite{RePair} performs very well in practice and was for instance used for the compression of web graphs~\cite{ClaudeN10}. \item The idea of grammar-based string compression can be generalised to other data types as long as suitable grammar formalisms are known for them.
+See for instance the recent work on grammar-based graph compression~\cite{DBLP:conf/icde/ManethP16}. \end{itemize} The last point is the most important one for this work.
+In\cite{BuLoMa07}, grammar-based compression was generalised from strings to trees.\footnote{A tree in this paper is always a rooted ordered tree over a ranked alphabet, i.e., every node is labelled with a symbol and the rank of this symbol is equal to the number of children of the node.} For this, context-free tree grammars were used.
 Context free tree grammars that produce only a single tree are also known as straight-line context-free tree grammars (SLCF tree grammars).
-Several papers deal with algorithmic problems on trees that are succinctly represented by SLCF tree grammars \cite{GasconGS11,LoMa06,LohreyMS12,Schmidt-Schauss12rta,Schmidt-SchaussSA11}.
-In \cite{LohreyMM13}, {\sf RePair} was generalized from strings to trees, and the resulting algorithm {\sf TreeRePair} achieved excellent results on real XML data trees.
-Other grammar-based tree compressors were developed in \cite{LoMaNoe13}.
-But none of these compressors has a good approximation ratio.
-For instance, in \cite{LohreyMM13} a series of trees is constructed, where the $n$-th tree $t_n$ has size $\Theta(n)$, there exists an SLCF tree grammar for $t_n$ of size $\Ocomp(\log n)$, but the grammar produced by {\sf TreeRePair} for $t_n$ has size $\Omega(n)$ (and similar examples can be constructed for the compressors in \cite{BuLoMa07,LoMaNoe13}).
+Several papers deal with algorithmic problems on trees that are succinctly represented by SLCF tree grammars~ \cite{onecontextvariablecompressed,GasconGS11,LoMa06,LohreyMS12,Schmidt-Schauss12rta,Schmidt-SchaussSA11}.
+In~\cite{LohreyMM13}, {\sf RePair} was generalised from strings to trees, and the resulting algorithm {\sf TreeRePair} achieves excellent results on real XML trees.
+Other grammar-based tree compressors were developed in~\cite{LoMaNoe13,LohreyTreenlogn}, but none of these compressors has a good approximation ratio.
+For instance, in~\cite{LohreyMM13} a series of trees is constructed, where the $n$-th tree $t_n$ has size $\Theta(n)$, there exists an SLCF tree grammar for $t_n$ of size $\Ocomp(\log n)$, but the grammar produced by {\sf TreeRePair} for $t_n$ has size $\Omega(n)$ (and similar examples can be constructed for the compressors in~\cite{LoMaNoe13,BuLoMa07}).